-This document has three sections.
-Our flexibility toolkit; the products developed for each element of the toolkit and how this is informed by Stakeholder feedback.
+This document has three sections; our flexibility toolkit, the products used and how this is informed by stakeholder feedback.

-The end of this document includes how you can engage and help us to continue and evolve refine our approach.
+The end of this document includes how you can engage and help us to continue evolving and refining our approach.

 Why flexibility is important